bairahmat/Setup-My-Ubuntu/README.md

 - Cleaning up home directory
 - More to come (if you have any suggestions, create an issue to let me know)

-## Using it yourself
+## Usage

-If you want to use it, you have to **_change the USER variables first_**.
+1. **Modify USER variables**.
 They can be found at the very beginning of the script.
-The rest *can* be left unchanged.
+2. `./start.sh` - The script does not need to be in your home directory to work.

 ## Parameters
 | Parameter       | Meaning                                                              |